matta-ed/drupal-module-auto-menu/README.md

 breadcrumbs.

 Drupal doesn't, by default, create menu items for nodes.
-Even when a menu item is (or allowed) to be created, the menu item is *always* enabled.
+Even when a menu item is (or is allowed) to be created, the menu item is *always* enabled.

-This isn't always required for content types that are essentially being used as 'records' for views, such as News Articles, Events, etc., where having each node as a menu item could not only make the front-end views of menus unweildy, but having to round-trip to the menu admin (even if the user has such permissions) to disable the menu item is not only counter-intuitive but inefficient to the content-management workflow.
+This isn't always required for content types that are essentially being used as 'records' for views, such as News Articles, Events, etc., where having each node as a menu item could not only make the front-end views of menus unwieldy, but having to round-trip to the menu admin (even if the user has such permissions) to disable the menu item is not only counter-intuitive but inefficient to the content-management workflow.

-This module should not be used where the user is expected to have control over menu items as any customised settings are overwritten.
+This module should not be used where the user is expected to have direct control over menu items as any customised settings are overwritten.

 ## Functions

-Auto Menu automatically creates menu items for the selected content types even when the user has no administer menus permissions.
+Auto Menu automatically creates or updates menu items for the selected content types even when the user has no administer menus permissions.

+The module provides a simple administrative interface for selecting the content types that the above functionality is applied to.

 ## Usage